sdiehl28/tutorial-website/content/topics/sql/postgres.md

 An excellent book is: [PostgreSQL Up & Running 3rd Edition](https://www.amazon.com/PostgreSQL-Running-Practical-Advanced-Database/dp/1491963417/)

 An excellent book on SQL, specifically Postgres SQL is: [Practical SQL](https://www.amazon.com/Practical-SQL-Beginners-Guide-Storytelling-ebook/dp/B07197G78H/)

+A database server needs client tools to make working with the server easier.
+An often used client tool for Postgres is pgAdmin4.

+### Overview

 The following instructions are for beginners.
 They are verbose.
 If you are an expert, you may chose to do something different.